 SoPlex has been used in numerous research and industry projects and is the standard LP solver linked to the constraint integer programming solver SCIP.

 Download, License, and Installation

 SoPlex can be downloaded in source code and as precompiled binaries from the SoPlex web page.
 It is also distributed as part of the SCIP Optimization Suite.

-SoPlex is distributed under the terms of the ZIB Academic Licence and can be freely used for academic research.
-See the SoPlex web page or contact us for more information.
+SoPlex is distributed under the terms of the Apache 2.0 See the SoPlex web page or contact us for more information.

 For help with the installation please consult the INSTALL file.

 A tutorial article for getting started with the SCIP Optimization Suite, which includes SoPlex, is available as ZIB-Report 12-27.